Tales from The Scraggle Wood Book Project

 book cover and interior page sample

 Tales from the Scraggle Wood is a collection of nature and folk inspired art and stories.
 It's set to be published in March 2023.
-A crowd funding campaign to support the project and pre-order the book will be on kickstarter Sept 22- Oct.
-21st 2022
+The book was successfully funded on A crowd funding kickstarter (Sept 22- Oct.
+21st 2022) and is now available for pre-order.

 This book is for anyone who loves folktales, the natural world and stories that reach for deeper truths.
 It's perfect for reading aloud to a child or grandchild, or curling up with for a quiet moment of inspiration.